maxvonage/nexmo-developer/_tutorials/en/conversation/retrieve-conversation-details/generate-a-jwt.md

 # Generate a JWT

-The Conversation API is authenticated using Jaoin Web Tokens (JWTs).
+The Conversation API is authenticated using Jason Web Tokens (JWTs).

 > **NOTE:** Please replace `APP_ID` with your application ID.
 `private.key` is the key associated with your application.